-Most pigmentations may need more than one treatment and in some cases, more than one modality of treatment.
+Most types of pigmentation may need more than one treatment and in some cases, more than one modality of treatment.
 During the medical consultation, the doctor will be able to give you an assessment of what you need.

-If an establishment promises you unlimited laser or laser three times a day or even allows you to sign up for laser without a consultation with a doctor, alarm bells should be ringing in your head.
+If an establishment promises you unlimited laser or laser three times a day or even allows you to sign up for laser without a consultation with a doctor, alarm bells should be ringing.

 Although Q-switched laser treatments may not cause downtime, it certainly is not a cause of the more the merrier.
 In fact, when performed too frequently, some types of pigmentation can turn darker (a complication called hyperpigmentation) or turn completely white (hypopigmentation).

 For ablative lasers like fractional CO2 lasers, the ‘stronger’ is not necessarily better.
 In fact, complications like post-inflammatory hyperpigmentation and burns are known to happen when the fluence of these lasers are increased.